 This course is designed to help candidates apply, analyze, and evaluate the principles of instructional design and constructed models toward the development of instruction based on learning theory, curricular frameworks, project planning, content expertise, and technology tools to architect effective experiences for today's learners.
 The development of lessons for diverse learners is addressed using the Universal Design for Learning (UDL) framework for effective teaching that involves providing students with multiple means of engagement, representation, and expression.
 Developmentally appropriate techniques and principles of culturally responsive teaching are reviewed and practiced.
-Prerequisites: ED2999, ED3110, and PS423.
+Prerequisites: ED2999, ED3110, and PS245.

-ED3201 Educational Assessment 3 credits

-This course investigates the use of assessment data to inform instruction and meet the needs of diverse learners.
+ED3201 Educational Assessment 3 credits This course investigates the use of assessment data to inform instruction and meet the needs of diverse learners.
 Basic issues in measurement are examined including formal and informal assessment, technical issues (bias, reliability, and validity), strengths and limitations, test interpretation, and test accommodations.
 Techniques for analyzing and graphing whole class and individual student performance, including strengths and weaknesses, are reviewed.
 Suggestions for providing students with feedback to assist in understanding and guiding further learning are emphasized.
 Response to Intervention, Functional Behavior Assessment, and Positive Behavior Supports are thoroughly reviewed.
 Clinical field experience (50 hours) is required.
 Prerequisite: ED3113, EE3114, ED3115, or ED3120.

-ED3205 Instruction in English Language Arts & Literacy I in Inclusive Elementary & Special Education 3 credits
+ED3205 Instruction in English/Language Arts & Literacy I in Inclusive Elementary & Special Education 3 credits

-This course develops teacher candidates' understanding of the integral relationship of children's cognitive, linguistic, and cultural development in the acquisition of the English language arts of reading, writing, listening, speaking, viewing, and representing.
+This course develops teacher candidates' understanding of the integral relationship of children's cognitive, linguistic, and cultural development in the acquisition of the English/language arts of reading, writing, listening, speaking, viewing, and representing.
 Candidates will learn to use assessment data and students' individual and group strengths and needs as guides for creating developmentally appropriate and evidence-based literacy instruction for literary and informational texts.
-Candidates will also learn strategies for advancing the literacy skills of students with specific learning disabilities including dyslexia, students who are eligible for special education, students who struggle with age-appropriate literacy skills, and students with diverse linguistic and cultural backgrounds.
-Prerequisites: ED2999, ED3110, and PS423.
+Candidates will also learn strategies for advancing the literacy skills of students with specific learning disabilities including dyslexia, students who are eligible for special education, students with diverse linguistic and cultural backgrounds.
+Prerequisites: ED2999, ED3110, and PS245.

-ED3206 Instruction in Literacy II & Social Studies in Inclusive Elementary & Special Education 3 credits

-This is the second part of a two-part course sequence that builds on the foundational knowledge gained in ED 3205 Instruction in English Language Arts and Literacy I in Inclusive Elementary and Special Education.

-Candidates will develop interdisciplinary activities demonstrating their knowledge of the NJCCCS in Social Studies and Common Core English Language Arts standards and pedagogy to build effective and culturally responsive instruction for K-6/P-3 students.
+ED3206 Instruction in Literacy II & Social Studies in Inclusive Elementary & Special Education 3 credits This is the second part of a two-part course sequence that builds on the foundational knowledge gained in ED 3205 Instruction in English/Language Arts and Literacy I in Inclusive Elementary and Special Education.
+Candidates will develop interdisciplinary activities demonstrating their knowledge of the New Jersey Student Learning Standards in social studies and English/language arts and pedagogy to build effective and culturally responsive instruction for K-6/P-3 students.
 Instructional planning and accommodation/modification of instruction and assessment to meet students' diverse needs are addressed.
-Instructional strategies based on learning theory in the social studies and English language arts including children's literature will be highlighted.
+Instructional strategies based on learning theory in the social studies and English/language arts including children's literature will be highlighted.
 Prerequisites: ED3115 and ED3205.

-ED3207 Numeracy in Inclusive Elementary & Special Education 3 credits mathematics.
+ED3207 Numeracy in Inclusive Elementary & Special Education 3 credits

+This course focuses on elementary mathematics instruction and the New Jersey Student Learning Standards in mathematics.
 The course uses contemporary research in student motivation, cognition, and comprehension of mathematical processes to inform strategies for differentiated instruction.
 Technology as an interface for instruction in mathematics will be included.
 Candidates will create instructional activities with adaptations for diverse learners, including English language learners, and practice modifying instruction and materials for students with disabilities.
 Prerequisites: ED3115 and ED3205.